Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - Regular\ |br|\ |lb|
        TDM

 If one of the elements is included in a report, either because it is mandatory for a Standard View (as specified in :numref:`reports`) or it is requested for a COUNTER Report, a permissible value MUST be specified for each report item.
-The only exception is Section_Type which MUST be empty (tabular reports) or omitted (JSON reports) for Data_Type Book and Unique_Title metrics, since it is not applicable in this case.
-Note that this results in two report items in JSON reports, one for the Total_Item and Unique_Item metrics with Section_Type and one for the Unique_Title metrics without Section_Type.

 .. rubric:: Metric Type